Updated April 29, 2023

-There is often some debate about the best ETL tools in the marketplace these days.
 In this article, we will compare two of the best ETL tools available in the market – Talend and SSIS.
-Before starting this face-off let’s try to find out what Talend and SSIS is?
-And what they are capable of?
+Before starting this face-off, let’s find out what Talend and SSIS are.
+And what are they capable of?

 What is Talend?

-Talend is an ETL Tool just like Informatica that helps companies by making data more accessible.
-It lets you connect to a number of Data Bases.
-Talend is built in such a way that it is flexible enough to work with all the data sources and platforms out there in the market.
-It includes data integration, data quality, master data management and business process management.
-It has everything for you to make your data meaningful for you.
+Talend is an ETL Tool like Informatica that helps companies by making data more accessible.
+It lets you connect several Data Bases.
+Talend is built to be flexible enough to work with all the data sources and platforms in the market.
+It includes data integration, quality, master data management, and business process management.
+It has everything for you to make your data mean for you.
 We think it’s the future of data integration.